oracle/graal/truffle/docs/Languages.md

 * [TruffleSOM](https://github.com/SOM-st/TruffleSOM), a SOM Smalltalk implementation.
 * [SOMns](https://github.com/smarr/SOMns), a Newspeak implementation for Concurrency Research.
 * [SimpleLanguage](https://github.com/graalvm/simplelanguage), a toy language implementation to demonstrate Truffle features.
-* [GraalSqueak](https://github.com/hpi-swa/graalsqueak/), a Squeak/Smalltalk bytecode interpreter with support for the Smalltalk programming environment.
+* [TruffleSqueak](https://github.com/hpi-swa/trufflesqueak/), a Squeak/Smalltalk VM implementation and polyglot programming environment.
 * [TRegex](https://github.com/oracle/graal/tree/master/regex), an implementation of a subset of ECMAScript regular expressions (internal, for use by other languages only). *

 \* Shipped as part of [GraalVM](https://www.oracle.com/technetwork/graalvm/downloads/index.html).